-Whether you already own a Solo Stove fire pit or you’re considering purchasing one soon, chances are you’ve been slightly tempted to buy one or more of the accessories they also offer.
+Whether you already own a Solo Stove fire pit or you’re considering purchasing one soon, chances are you’ve been slightly tempted to buy one or more of the fire pit accessories they also offer.
 However, if you’re like me, that temptation is quickly followed by feeling offended by the price.

 I’m a frugal shopper and don’t like to spend money on products that I can find less expensive elsewhere.
-However, I had a moment of weakness during a Solo Stove accessories sale and splurged on the roasting sticks and fire pit tools to go along with our Yukon.
+However, I had a moment of weakness during a Solo Stove accessories sale and splurged on the marshmallow roasting sticks and fire pit tools to go along with our Yukon.

 It didn’t take us long to come to the realization that these were literally the best fire pit accessories we’d ever laid hands on.
-Maybe we’d only been using the cheapest junk on the market up to that point, but we were thoroughly impressed with the quality of each new accessory we added to our collection.
+Maybe we’d only been using the cheapest junk on the market up to that point, but we were thoroughly impressed with the quality of each new fire pit accessory we added to our collection.